 A Civil War Soldier

-In May of 1865, Lew was appointed second-in-command of the court martial that tried the Lincoln conspirators.
-He made sketches of those on trial and later painted the picture known as “The Conspirators” that hangs in the Study today.
-In August, Lew was appointed president of the court that tried and convicted Henry Wirz, Commander of the notorious Andersonville Prison in Georgia.
+In May of 1865, Lew served as second-in-command of the military tribunal that tried the Lincoln conspirators.
+He sketched the men on trial.
+Later he painted the picture known as “The Conspirators” that hangs in the Study today.
+In August, Lew served as president of the court that tried and convicted Henry Wirz, Commander of the notorious Andersonville Prison in Georgia.

-In 1898 General Wallace tried to re-enter the military one last time.
+In 1898 General Wallace tried to become a soldier one last time.
 At the age of seventy-one, he volunteered for service in the Spanish-American War.
-He was turned down due to his age.
+The US Army declined because of his age.